 In addition, in the event of insolvency proceedings of the debtor, the existing secured debt will be legally subordinated to super-privileged debts and privileged debts, ie, new debts qualified as "useful" (contracted for the purpose of the running of the insolvency proceedings or the observation period, or as consideration for services provided to the debtor in relation to its business activity) and contracted regularly after the opening of the insolvency proceeding.

 A lender holding security over a real estate asset will not be liable for environmental damage, provided it does not itself cause or knowingly permit damage to the environment.

-In the event of enforcement of the security over a real estate asset by way of appropriation, the lenders may incur a risk of liability under environmental laws, since in some circumstances owners of a real estate asset can be liable for environmental damage of such asset or emanating from it, even if they did not cause the damage.
+In the event of enforcement of the security over a real estate asset by way of appropriation, the lenders may incur a risk of liability under environmental laws, since in some circumstances owners of a real estate asset can be liable for environmental damage of such asset or an emanation from it, even if they did not cause the damage.